 - The false light in which the other was placed would be highly offensive to a reasonable person; and

 To give "publicity" in this context is to make the matter public, or to communicate it to the public at large.
 This is different from "publication" in defamation actions, which can include communication to just one individual.

 How Do False Light Claims Arise?

-For example, the estate of a 97 year old woman prevailed on her "false light" claim against a tabloid that published a picture of the woman next to a headline about quitting work at age 101 due to pregnancy and a story detailing an extramarital affair that had nothing to do with the woman.
+For example, the estate of a 97-year-old woman prevailed on her "false light" claim against a tabloid.
+The tabloid misleadingly published her picture next to a headline about quitting work at age 101 due to pregnancy.
+Her photo appeared alongside a fictitious story detailing an extramarital affair that had nothing to do with the woman.

-Not Recognized In All States
+Not Recognized in All States

-States where false light is not actionable include:
+Major states where false light is not actionable include:

 - New York

-What Is The Difference Between False Light and Defamation?
+What Is the Difference Between False Light and Defamation?

 The plaintiff is a war hero about whom the defendant makes a movie.
-The defendant adds in a detailed narrative of a fictitious private life of the plaintiff, including a romance.
+The defendant adds a detailed narrative of a fictitious private life of the plaintiff, including a romance.
 Although the plaintiff is not defamed by the representation (his reputation is not damaged by the portrayal), he can still bring a false light invasion of privacy claim.

-You may also defend your case on the grounds that the plaintiff was a public official and the published statements related to his performance of his public life or duties.
+You may also defend your case on the grounds that the plaintiff was a public official and the published statements related to the performance of their public life or duties.
 Finally, you may contend that the published statements were made in connection with a matter of public interest.